zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 usage.
 The tool will detect each of these for you, flagging them for you to update or remove.

+## Final handlers become default delegates

+One ramification of supporting [http-interop middleware](#http-interop) is that the concept of "final handlers" changes.
+In Stratigility 1.X and Expressive 1.X, a "final handler" was invoked when the middleware pipeline was exhausted;
+however, due to how Stratigility caught exceptions, this also meant that the final handler often acted as the application error handler, reporting errors to end users.

+With the [error handling changes noted above](#error-handling), error handling is moved to dedicated middleware.
+However, there is still a need to have something that can execute once the middleware pipeline is exhausted.
+Such a situation typically indicates no middleware was able to handle the request, or that the request was somehow malformed.

+In Expressive 2.0, we have removed final handlers, and replaced them with the concept of "default delegates". _Delegates_ are `Interop\Http\ServerMiddleware\DelegateInterface` instances, which are invoked by middleware when they wish to _delegate_ processing of the request to something else.
+Internally, Stratigility 2.0 and Expressive 2.0 use a delegate to iterate through the middleware pipeline.
+For Expressive 2.0, a _default delegate_ is a delegate executed when the application's internal middleware pipeline is exhausted.

+The ramifications for end users are as follows:

+- The `$finalHandler` argument to `Application`'s constructor, which previously was a `callable`, is now called `$defaultDelegate`, and needs to be a `DelegateInterface` instance.

+- `getFinalHandler()` no longer exists; we have _added_ `getDefaultDelegate()`.

+- The service `Zend\Expressive\FinalHandler` is no longer used.
+A new service, `Zend\Expressive\Delegate\DefaultDelegate`, is used by `ApplicationFactory`, and, if present, will be used to inject the `$defaultDelegate` argument of the `Application` constructor.

+- We have removed the following classes, which either provided final handlers, or acted as factories for them:
+  - `Zend\Expressive\TemplatedErrorHandler`
+  - `Zend\Expressive\WhoopsErrorHandler`
+  - `Zend\Expressive\Container\TemplatedErrorHandlerFactory`
+  - `Zend\Expressive\Container\WhoopsErrorHandlerFactory`

+If you use the `vendor/bin/expressive-pipeline-from-config` tool to migrate your application to programmatic pipelines, as described below, the `DefaultDelegate` service will be mapped to `Zend\Expressive\Container\NotFoundDelegateFactory`, which will provide an instance of `Zend\Expressive\Delegate\NotFoundDelegate`.
+This new class will produce a 404 response, using a template if the `Zend\Expressive\Template\TemplateRendererInterface` service is present, but otherwise producing a plain text response.

+Application's built using the 2.0 version of the skeleton application will have these features enabled by default.

+> ### NotFoundDelegate and NotFoundHandler
+>
+> `Zend\Expressive\Middleware\NotFoundHandler`, which is intended as innermost
+> middleware for producing a 404 response, composes and proxies to a
+> `NotFoundDelegate` instance to produce its response.

 ## Programmatic middleware pipelines

 Starting with Expressive 1.1, we recommended *programmatic creation of